-- A. Contractor hereby agrees to defend, indemnify, reimburse and hold harmless City, its appointed and elected officials, agents and employees ('City Indemnities") for, from and against all liabilities, claims, judgments, suits or demands for damages to persons or property arising out of, resulting from, or relating to the work performed under this Agreement ("Claims"), unless such Claims have been specifically determined by the trier of fact to be the sole negligence or willful misconduct of the City.
-This indemnity shall be interpreted in the broadest possible manner to indemnify City Indemnities for any acts or omissions of the Contractor, its Subdelegates, Subcontractors, subconsultants, or Vendors, either passive or active, irrespective of fault, including City's concurrent negligence whether active or passive, except for the sole negligence or willful misconduct of the City. - B. Contractor's duty to defend and indemnify the City Indemnities shall arise at the time written notice of the Claim is first provided to City regardless of whether Claimant has filed suit on the Claim.
-Contractor's duty to defend and indemnify the City Indemnities shall arise even if the City is the only party sued by claimant and/or claimant alleges that the City's Indemnities' negligence or willful misconduct was the sole cause of claimant's damages.
+A. Contractor hereby agrees to defend, indemnify, reimburse and hold harmless City, its appointed and elected officials, agents and employees for, from and against all liabilities, claims, judgments, suits or demands for damages to persons or property arising out of, resulting from, or relating to the work performed under this Agreement ("Claims"), unless such Claims have been specifically determined by the trier of fact to be the sole negligence or willful misconduct of the City.
+This indemnity shall be interpreted in the broadest possible manner to indemnify City for any acts or omissions of Contractor or its subcontractors either passive or active, irrespective of fault, including City's concurrent negligence whether active or passive, except for the sole negligence or willful misconduct of City.

+B. Contractor's duty to defend and indemnify City shall arise at the time written notice of the Claim is first provided to City regardless of whether Claimant has filed suit on the Claim.
+Contractor's duty to defend and indemnify City shall arise even if City is the only party sued by claimant and/or claimant alleges that City's negligence or willful misconduct was the sole cause of claimant's damages.

-- C. Contractor will defend any and all Claims which may be brought or threatened against the City Indemnities and will pay on behalf of City, its appointed and elected officials, agents and employees, any expenses incurred by reason of such Claims including, but not limited to, court costs and attorney fees incurred in defending and investigating such Claims or seeking to enforce this indemnity obligation.
-Such payments on behalf of the City Indemnities shall be in addition to any other legal remedies available to City and shall not be considered the City Indemnities' exclusive remedy. - D. Insurance coverage requirements specified in this Agreement shall in no way lessen or limit the liability of the Contractor under the terms of this indemnification obligation.
-The Contractor shall obtain, at its own expense, any additional insurance that it deems necessary for the City's protection. - E. This defense and indemnification obligation shall survive the expiration or termination of this Agreement. - 16.
-TAXES, LATE CHARGES, AND PERMITS: The City is not liable for the payment of taxes, late charges or penalties of any nature, except for any additional amounts that the City may be required to pay under the City's prompt payment ordinance D.R.M.C. § 20-107, et seq.
+C. Contractor will defend any and all Claims which may be brought or threatened against City and will pay on behalf of City any expenses incurred by reason of such Claims including, but not limited to, court costs and attorney fees incurred in defending and investigating such Claims or seeking to enforce this indemnity obligation.
+Such payments on behalf of City shall be in addition to any other legal remedies available to City and shall not be considered City's exclusive remedy.

+D. Insurance coverage requirements specified in this Agreement shall in no way lessen or limit the liability of the Contractor under the terms of this indemnification obligation.
+The Contractor shall obtain, at its own expense, any additional insurance that it deems necessary for the City's protection.

+E. This defense and indemnification obligation shall survive the expiration or termination of this Agreement.

+16. TAXES, LATE CHARGES, AND PERMITS: The City is not liable for the payment of taxes, late charges or penalties of any nature, except for any additional amounts that the City may be required to pay under the City's prompt payment ordinance D.R.M.C. § 20-107, et seq.
 The Contractor shall promptly pay when due, all taxes, bills, debts and obligations it incurs performing the services under the Agreement and shall not allow any lien, mortgage, judgment or execution to be filed against City property.